I’m a writer and editor in Boston. I’m broadly interested in intellectual and cultural history across the sciences and humanities.

-I was born in Florida and grew up in Georgia, but except for a summer in New York, I’ve lived in the Boston area since 2005.
-A first-generation college student, I studied theoretical math and literature at MIT and Harvard, graduating with two bachelor’s degrees in 2010.
-In the spring of 2017 I spent a semester doing graduate work at Harvard in philosophy and the history of science.
+I was born in Florida and grew up in Georgia, but except for a summer in New York City, I’ve lived in the Boston area since 2005.
+A first-generation college student, I studied theoretical mathematics, literature, and philosophy at MIT and Harvard, graduating with two bachelor’s degrees in 2010.
+In the spring of 2017 I spent a semester doing graduate work at Harvard in intellectual history and the philosophy and the history of science.

-I rejoined the magazine as a staff editor from 2013 to 2017, and then again in 2018, after visiting at Harvard, as senior editor.
-I work on a wide range of writing, from book reviews and literary and cultural criticism to fiction, poetry, and longform essays on politics, philosophy, economics, science, and culture.
+I rejoined the magazine as assistant and then associate editor from 2013 to 2017, and then again in 2018, after visiting at Harvard, as senior editor.
+I work on a wide range of writing, from book reviews and literary and cultural criticism to fiction, poetry, and long-form essays and features on politics, philosophy, economics, science, and culture.
 I also served as the in-house editor of BR’s books series with MIT Press; I’ve edited three books of nonfiction and co-edited a chapbook of poetry.
 My most recent edited volume is Thinking in a Pandemic: The Crisis of Science and Policy in the Age of COVID-19, co-published by Boston Review and Verso Books.
 I offer freelance nonfiction editing for both general and technical audiences.

 To follow what I’m reading, remembering, or regretting not having read, check out my scrapbook and reading lists.